willh/willh.github.com/_posts/2013-11-20-kanban-beyond-the-board.md

 Focus on completion and reduce multi-tasking to improve efficiency and to reduce the time wasted context switching.

 **Measure and manage flow**
 Using pull-based allocation, record the lead time and cycle time for items in the process.
-Focus changes on reduce cycle time and variation, and identify bottlenecks in the system by measuring both end to end and from state to state and using the visualised workflow.
+Focus changes on reducing cycle time and variation, and identify bottlenecks in the system by measuring both end to end and from state to state and using the visualised workflow.

 **Make policies explicit**
 By realising that a process is a set of policies, the process can be changed by changing the policies for how work flows.
 Make policies explicit to empower workers to pull work through the states and to identify the effect of changes of policy on the system.
 The transparency created by identifying exactly how work progresses through the system is also empowering for team members.